rightscale-cookbooks/rs-haproxy/README.md

 # Usage

-* Add the `rs-haproxy::default` recipe to your run list to install HAProxy as a package and set up HAProxy server.
+* Add the `rs-haproxy::default` recipe to your run list to install HAProxy and set up HAProxy server.
+Configure SSL in HAProxy by setting the `node['rs-haproxy']['ssl_cert']` attribute to a PEM formatted file containing the SSL certificate and credentials.
 * To attach all existing application servers in the deployment to the corresponding backend pools served by HAProxy, run the `rs-haproxy::frontend` recipe.
 This recipe finds the application server in the deployment by querying for the [application tags][Application Server Tags]